Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Numerical simulations

 \subsubsection{Effect of signal amplitude}

-Our first simulation comparing {MF} knockoffs to procedures 1--3 is by necessity in a Gaussian linear model with $n>p$ and independent covariates---the only setting in which all procedures approximately control the FDR.
+Our first simulation comparing {M\revv{X}} knockoffs to procedures 1--3 is by necessity in a Gaussian linear model with $n>p$ and independent covariates---the only setting in which all procedures approximately control the FDR.
 Specifically, the left side of Figure~\ref{kn_v44_45} plots the power and FDR for the four procedures when $X_{ij} \iid \mathcal{N}(0,1/n)$, $n=3000$, $p=1000$, $\|\beta\|_0 = 60$, the noise variance $\sigma^2=1$, and the nonzero entries of $\beta$ have random signs and equal magnitudes, varied along the x-axis.
-All methods indeed control the FDR, and {MF} knockoffs is the most powerful, with as much as 10\% higher power than its \emph{nearest} alternative.
+All methods indeed control the FDR, and {M\revv{X}} knockoffs is the most powerful, with as much as 10\% higher power than its \emph{nearest} alternative.
 The right side of Figure~\ref{kn_v44_45} shows the same setup but in high dimensions: $p=6000$.
-In the high-dimensional regime, neither maximum likelihood p-values nor original knockoffs can even be computed, and {the {MF} knockoff procedure} has considerably higher power than BHq applied to marginal p-values.
+In the high-dimensional regime, neither maximum likelihood p-values nor \revv{FX} knockoffs can even be computed, and {the {M\revv{X}} knockoff procedure} has considerably higher power than BHq applied to marginal p-values.

 Next we move beyond the Gaussian linear model to a binomial linear model with logit link function, precluding the use of the original knockoff procedure.
 Figure~\ref{kn_v46_47} shows the same simulations as Figure~\ref{kn_v44_45} but with $Y$ following the binomial model.
-The results are similar to those for the Gaussian linear model, except that BHq applied to the asymptotic maximum likelihood p-values now has an FDR above 50\% (rendering its high power meaningless), which can be understood as a manifestation of the phenomenon from Section~\ref{sec:logreg}.
-In summary, {MF knockoffs} continues to have the highest power among FDR-controlling procedures.
+The results are similar to those for the Gaussian linear model, except that BHq applied to the asymptotic maximum likelihood p-values now has an FDR above 50\% (rendering its high power meaningless), which can be understood as a manifestation of the phenomenon from \rev{Section~\ref{sec:logreg}}.
+In summary, {M\revv{X} knockoffs} continues to have the highest power among FDR-controlling procedures.